kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 \(2\) The Administrator suspends or terminates the operations specifications; or

-\(3\) The operations specifications are amended as provided in §129.11.
+\(3\) The operations specifications are amended as provided in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md#§129.11   Amendment, suspension and termination of operations specifications.|§129.11]].

 \(g\) Within 30 days after a foreign air carrier or foreign person terminates operations under part 129 of this subchapter, the operations specifications must be surrendered by the foreign air carrier or foreign person to the responsible Flight Standards office.

-\(h\) No person operating under this part may operate or list on its operations specifications any airplane listed on operations specifications issued under part 125 of this chapter.
+\(h\) No person operating under this part may operate or list on its operations specifications any airplane listed on operations specifications issued under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md|part 125 of this chapter]].

 \[Doc.
 No. FAA-2009-0140; 76 FR 7489, Feb.
 10, 2011, as amended by Docket FAA-2018-0119, Amdt.
 129-53, 83 FR 9174, Mar.
 5, 2018\]